dustincheung/SpotifyManagerReact/README.md

 # [SpotifyManager](https://spotifymanagerapp.herokuapp.com/):musical_note:

-SpotifyManager is a full stack MERN web application that allows Spotify Users to to modify and manage their playlists and to also share their playlists with other users to allow for easy collaboration (multiple users modifying a single playlist).
+SpotifyManager is a full stack MERN web application that uses the Spotify API to allow Spotify Users to to modify and manage their playlists and to also share their playlists with other users to allow for easy collaboration (multiple users modifying a single playlist).
 It supports the following use cases:
 * Spotify User Authentication (OAuth 2.0)
 * creating a playlist
 * editing a playlist's details